PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 11:16:27
+Last updated: 2024-04-08 11:17:00
-Random Quote: There is a tool for every task, and a task for every tool.  -  Tywin Lannister
+Random Quote: I have always wanted to have one mahogany desk, but crime and office don’t get along. - Berlin